 The outcomes of the study on structural integrity of the buildings were reflected in the LARPs and the results of the study have confirmed the LAR impacts identified during the initial LAR assessment.
 Based on reassessed LAR impacts the LARP for Section 2 Part B was finalized, approved and disclosed in October 2015.
 Following LARP approval MDF commenced its implementation.
-As of December 31, 2016 the agreements were concluded and 117 privately owned properties were acquired out of total 151.
-In addition, out of total 41 apartments in two-storey residential building 29 apartments were acquired.
+As of December 30, 2017 the agreements were concluded and 148 privately owned properties were acquired out of total 151.
+In addition, all 41 apartments were acquired in two-storey residential building.
 LARP implementation process is ongoing.

-Section Total Purchase Remaining note
+Section Total Purchased Remaining note

-LARP 2a 244 216 28
+LARP 2a 244 241 3

-LARP 2b 192 146 46
+LARP 2b 192 189 3